heniscoding/community-events-backend/README.md

 - **User Authentication**: Secure authentication with JWT to protect routes and sessions.
 - **Role-Based Permissions**: Only staff members can create or manage events.
 - **Image Uploads**: Event images are handled with **Multer** and stored in the `uploads/` directory.
-- **Pagination**: Supports pagination for event listings to enhance performance.

 ## Contributing